-- (1) Where a Water Supply and/or Sewerage network service is not provided, the Distributor-Retailer apportioned charge is reduced and applied according to Table 10.2 Allocation of Infrastructure charge to trunk infrastructure networks. - (2) Development that is for provision of "trunk" infrastructure is exempt from and not subject to payment of infrastructure charges. - (3) Table 10.3 charges are specified at the base date of 1 July 2018 for the 2018-2019 Financial Year and are subject to indexation in accordance with clause 9.5 Automatic increase provision of levied charge. - (4) The Stormwater component of the charge will only apply to development located inside the PIA.
+- (1) Development that is for provision of "trunk" infrastructure is exempt from and not subject to payment of infrastructure charges. - (2) Table 10.3 charges are specified at the base date of 1 July 2019 for the 2019-2020 Financial Year and are subject to indexation in accordance with clause 9.5 Automatic increase provision of levied charge. - (3) The Stormwater component of the charge will only apply to development located inside the PIA.